minecraftkids/minecraftOpenMod/README.md

 # minecraftOpenMod

-A modified Minecraft Java client that exposes a clean and simple interface to literally everyone.
+A modified Minecraft client that exposes a clean and simple interface to literally everyone.
 For someone without any programming experience, the goal is to teach Minecraft modding with visual programming tool from Google (Blockly) to quickly experience the joy of coding.
 For experienced Java developers, it removes the need of decompiling, deobfuscating, and studying Minecraft code.
 By using simple interfaces and referencing sample command implementations, one can start modding right away.

 ## Installation
-* Install the latest version of [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
-This is only required for loading custom Java commands
 * Download 1.8.8.mod.zip on the [release page](https://github.com/minecraftkids/minecraftOpenMod/releases)
 * Unzip to the Minecraft's versions directory.
 On Windows OS it is at: %appData%/.minecraft/versions
 ![](https://raw.githubusercontent.com/minecraftkids/minecraftOpenMod/master/doc/tutorial/mcInstall.JPG)
+* Optionally install the latest version of [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
+This is only required for if you plan to write custom commands in Java
 * Launch Minecraft and create a profile using version 1.8.8.mod.
-For loading Java commands, please make sure to point the Java Executable to the installed JDK javaw(.exe):
+If you want to develop Java commands, please make sure to point the Java Executable to the installed JDK javaw(.exe):
 ![](https://raw.githubusercontent.com/minecraftkids/minecraftOpenMod/master/doc/tutorial/mcModProfile.JPG)
 * start the game with the profile:
 ![](https://raw.githubusercontent.com/minecraftkids/minecraftOpenMod/master/doc/tutorial/mcLaunchMod.JPG)